Visiting the Library FAQs

 - Join us online for programming that inspires and informs.
 Discover more here

 - The virtual library features ebooks, e-audiobooks and streaming movies and music and is available 24 hours a day, seven days a week.
 Easy-to-use video tutorials show you how to get the most out of the library’s digital collections and are always available here.

 - Branches are open Monday to Saturday.
-For those who self-identify as senior or immunocompromised: 11:00 am-12:00 pm.
-See branch hours here.
+See our updated branch hours here.

 - We’re here to help.
-For questions about cards and accounts, digital help, reading suggestions and placing holds and more, phone us during open hours at 250-940-4875 (Monday to Saturday, 10:00 am to 6:00 pm) or send us a comment or question through our webform.
+For questions about cards and accounts, digital help, reading suggestions and placing holds and more, phone us during open hours at 250-940-4875.
+The Customer Service Line is open Monday to Saturday, 10:00 am to 6:00 pm, or send us a comment or question through our webform.